softmax1/EsperBERTo/README.md

 ## Output
 The dataset is available on Hugging Face at [chriswmurphy/esperanto](https://huggingface.co/datasets/chriswmurphy/esperanto).
-The models are also available on Hugging Face at [chriswmurphy/esperberto-softmax0](https://huggingface.co/chriswmurphy/esperberto-softmax0) and [chriswmurphy/esperberto-softmax1](https://huggingface.co/chriswmurphy/esperberto-softmax1).

 ## Results
 Here we report the average (excess) kurtosis in the Attention output layers from our initial run.